Silk Route

 The greatest benefit of the Silk Route was the exchange of religion, culture, philosophy, art, language, science, and other intangible aspects of civilization between countries.
 On the other hand, it was a network through which diseases traveled, as was evident in 542 CE when the bubonic plague was brought to Constantinople through the Silk Route and destroyed the Byzantine Empire.

-Due to the havoc caused in the Byzantine Empire, the Silk Route was closed, which initiated the age of discovery, as merchants and travelers were forced to take the maritime route.
+Due to the havoc caused by the Byzantine Empire, the Silk Route was closed, which initiated the Age of Discovery, as merchants and travelers were forced to take the maritime route.
 It was the beginning of a new area that gave birth to the concept of global interaction or globalization.
 During the Silk Route time, people’s understanding of the world they lived in broadened, which led European nations to discover the so-called “New World of the Americas.”

 0 search results for ‘